Intel dossier

 • The agribusiness base provides a permanent blue-collar demand floor.
 Tyson, JBS, and Cargill operate massive regional beef-processing facilities in the Amarillo trade area.
 These employers generate consistent, predictable demand for workforce multifamily and need-based retail without being exposed to the tech cycle, corporate relocation volatility, or office occupancy risk.

-• The interstate crossroads is irreplaceable.
-I-40 is the primary southern transcontinental route.
-I-27's official designation as a future interstate in the Ports-to-Plains corridor (Laredo to Raton, New Mexico) will, when completed, make Amarillo the only city in the Texas Panhandle sitting at the intersection of two interstates with national reach.
-No other Panhandle city can replicate this geography.
+• The interstate crossroads is difficult to replicate.
+I-40 is a primary southern transcontinental route.
+I-27's official designation as a future interstate in the Ports-to-Plains corridor (Laredo to Raton, New Mexico) would, when completed, strengthen Amarillo's role as the Texas Panhandle's main interstate-crossroads node.
+That geography is useful, but it still needs tenant, building, yard, and replacement-cost proof before it becomes an asset-level premium.

 • The basis and yield are exceptional for the demand durability on offer.
 17% below-national-average real estate basis paired with 7.2% cap rates means Amarillo is pricing like a speculative thin market but is backed by federal employment and agribusiness anchors that do not disappear in a downturn.
 That mispricing — thin market discount applied to durable demand — is the opportunity.